morganthomas/winning-arguments/winning-arguments.md

 In solitary games the obvious comment would be that there is no cooperation because cooperation requires multiple people.
 This is true in an obvious sense.
 However, it's also false in a less obvious sense, in that playing a game requires internal coordination on the part of a person.
 In order to play a game, a person has to coordinate the different parts of their mind and body to focus them towards a single task.
 In the same sense, every activity whatsoever done by a person involves self-cooperation.
 One could fairly object that self-cooperation is an undue extension of the term "cooperation," and I will not press the point.

 What conclusion are we led to about whether games are always cooperative?
 In this case we're led to **no single conclusion**.
 What we've said indicates that if self-cooperation is a form of cooperation, then games are always cooperative, and on the other hand, if self-cooperation is a form of cooperation, then games are not always cooperative.
-In addition, multi-player games are always cooperative.
+In addition, what we've said indicates that multi-player games are always cooperative.

 ### Laws and rules